Miss Jim

-Miss Jim, "The First Lady of the St. Louis Zoo" was the zoo's first elephant, and a star attraction from 1916-1948.
+Miss Jim, "The First Lady of the St. Louis Zoo" was the zoo's first elephant, and a star attraction from 1916 to 1948.
 She was a former circus elephant, bought for the zoo by the children of St. Louis who pooled their pennies for her purchase.

 Early life

 Miss Jim was estimated to have been born in the late 1870s, and spent years performing in a circus under the name 'Judy'.
 She ended up in the hands of showman and animal dealer William Preston Hall.

 Arrival at the Saint Louis Zoo

 In 1916, the Saint Louis Zoo began seeking out an elephant to purchase.
 They turned to local schoolchildren to help raise funds by holding a penny drive.
-Some 6,000 children participated, raising $2,384 dollars.
+Some 6,000 children participated, raising $2,384.
 Every child who participated was given a certificate from the zoo.
 Miss Jim was actually purchased for $3,000, with the zoo making up the difference.

-Miss Jim was moved to the zoo in April of 1916.
-She spent two days in a nearby carriage house before a parade was held for her arrival on April 15th.
+Miss Jim was moved to the zoo in April 1916.
+She spent two days in a nearby carriage house before a parade was held for her arrival on April 15.
 She arrived in St. Louis by train at 9:15 AM.
 Schoolboys had been chasing after the train as it drew close.
 After arriving at the station, Miss Jim was escorted through the city to the zoo, a parade consisting of a battalion of mounted police, a band of musicians, and some of the schoolchildren who had helped purchase her following behind.
 She eventually arrived at the zoo to great fanfare.

 Miss Jim was renamed from Judy after James Harper, president of the school board, but was called Miss Jim due to being a female.